 For much of my career, I would eat no closer than 3 hours before training.
-My gains were massive when I began to focus on my nutrition.
-I could train harder, enjoy it more and recover quicker.
+My gains were massive when focusing on my nutrition.
+It meant I could train harder, enjoy it more and recover quicker.

-30-45 minutes before a training session, I eat a banana/apple/orange with some almonds – light but primes your body for training.
+Eat a banana/apple/orange with some almonds 30-45 minutes before a training session.
+Its light but primes your body for training.

 3. Consume carbohydrates during training

-But, as most training sessions are 1-1.5 hours, the carbohydrates not only allow you to keep the pace up but most importantly help you focus on the coaching and your training.
+Although, I have never been able to stomach a protein shake during a training session, particularly if it is sparring based, most training sessions are 1-1.5 hours.
+The carbohydrates not only allow you to keep the pace up but most importantly help you focus on the coaching and your training.
 Be warned; sip don’t gulp.

 4. Stay away from sweets/caffeine

-Although sugar and caffeine can offer advantages, they won’t sustain you through a whole class or session, and typically you will end up with a headache, weakness and shaking.
+Sugar and caffeine can offer advantages but they won’t sustain you through a whole class or session.
+So typically you will end up with a headache, weakness and shaking.

-If you insist on having sweets, chocolate or caffeine before training, make sure you increase your water accordingly; this helps reduce the adverse effects.
+If you insist on having sweets, chocolate or caffeine before training.
+Make sure you increase your water accordingly as this will help reduce the adverse effects.